MvanBloemendaal/SGAS/README.md

 --

-The Excel forms can be secured with a password so that end users can fill only fields that apply.
+The forms can be secured with a password so that end users can fill only fields that apply.